 No class this week.
 GBs work independently through Measure and Analyze Phases

 Complete Improve and Control Phase in 4 hour/day sessions

 - LSSGB Certification Exam available electronically.

-- Candidates working toward LSS Project Certified Green Belt status will have until Friday, June 25, 2021 to complete all project certification requirements.
-Each candidate must meet with/update instructor minimally at the end of each phase to remain on track for certification.
+Candidates working toward LSS Project Certified Green Belt status will have until Friday, August 20, 2021 to complete all project certification requirements.
+Each candidate must meet with and update the instructor minimally at the end of each phase to remain on track for certification.

 Meet Your Instructor